getpop/field-query/README.md

 ### Variables

-Variables can be used within field arguments to input a value, not coded within the query itself.
+Variables can be used to input values to field arguments.
 While [in GraphQL](https://graphql.org/learn/queries/#variables) the values to resolve to are defined within the body (in a separate dictionary than the query), in PoP these are retrieved from the request (`$_GET` or `$_POST`).

 The variable name must be prepended with `$`, and its value in the request can be defined either directly under the variable name, or under entry `variables` and then the variable name.